(Revised March 2015)

 Auctionata Inc. is a wholly owned subsidiary of

-Please note that this website allows you to purchase goods from Auctionata Beteiligungs AG or Auctionata, Inc. - a wholly owned US subsidiary of Auctionata Beteiligungs AG.
-Both organizations operate with different Terms and Conditions.
+Please note that this website allows you to purchase goods from Auctionata, Inc., or Auctionata AG, its international parent company.
+Both organizations operate under separate Terms and Conditions.

-Before any purchase via this website you will have to take notice and have to accept the respective Terms and Conditions which apply for your purchase.
+Before any purchase via this website, please make certain that you review and accept the respective Terms and Conditions which apply for your purchase.

-For all purchases of goods at auction or via the online shop in which Auctionata Beteiligungs AG acts as the seller, these terms and conditions apply.
+For all purchases of goods at auction or via the online shop in which Auctionata AG acts as the seller, theseterms and conditions apply.